Last updated April 2026.

 Reviews: Low ratings or specific complaints on G2, Capterra, Trustpilot that get repeated News coverage: Articles about issues, controversies, or failures Comparison content: "Best X" articles that position you unfavorably Forums and discussions: Reddit threads, community posts with complaints Your own messaging: Unclear positioning that invites misinterpretation

-Search for your brand.
-Edelman Trust Barometer shows trust is crucial for brand success across these sources.
+Search for your brand across these sources.
 What's the tone?
 What complaints repeat?
-That's what AI is learning.
+That's what AI is learning, and the Edelman Trust Barometer shows trust is foundational to whether buyers act on what they see.

 Fix the Review Layer